bleyerj/dolfinx_materials/docs/intro.md

 The `dolfinx_materials` library aims at providing a general framework for using custom material behaviors within the `FEniCSx` PDE library.
 In particular, `ufl` and `dolfinx` limitations make it difficult to formulate complex material behaviors such as viscoelasticity, plasticity, damage or even some complex hyperelastic behaviors.

-The library expands upon previous implementations of user-defined constitutive models by providing a more general and extensible setting, targetting advanced implementation of material models including:
+The library expands upon previous implementations of user-defined constitutive models by providing a more general and extensible setting, targeting advanced implementation of material models including:

 - materials defined by internal state variables and a system of implicit equations
 - multi-physics behaviors not limited to mechanics e.g. thermo-hydro-mechanics models